 Communication -- Communication between and among teachers and specialists.
 Communication with parents.

 Parent Involvement -– Parents receive Progress Reports from Title I teachers, Monthly Newsletters with suggestions for helping their child, and are invited to school-based informational activities.
-Materials are sent home for parents to use with their child.
+Materials are sent home for parents to use with their children.
 Title I teachers are also available for conferences with parents.